cpacker/MemGPT/README.md

 ## Documentation
 See full documentation at: https://memgpt.readme.io

+## Support
+For issues and feature requests, please [open a GitHub issue](https://github.com/cpacker/MemGPT/issues) or message us on our `#support` channel on [Discord](https://discord.gg/9GEQrxmVyE).

+## Legal notices
+By using MemGPT and related MemGPT services (such as the MemGPT endpoint or hosted service), you agree to our [privacy policy](PRIVACY.md) and [terms of service](TERMS.md).

+## Roadmap
+You can view (and comment on!) the MemGPT developer roadmap on GitHub: https://github.com/cpacker/MemGPT/issues/1200.

 ## What open LLMs work well with MemGPT?
 When using MemGPT with open LLMs (such as those downloaded from HuggingFace), the performance of MemGPT will be highly dependent on the LLM's function calling ability.